galaxyproject/galaxy-hub/content/blog/2022-07-06-Galaxy-Wellbeing-Blog-3/index.md

 **Come up with a solution**: Creating solutions that are beneficial to both parties.

-**Agree to disagree**: Agree to disagree because different perspectives exist which leads to conflict.
+**Agree to disagree**: There are different perspectives that exist in a workplace due to differences in background and experiences which can hinder from reaching the same agreement.
+Therefore, in this case, respecting each others perspectives and differences can be the best option.

 # Burnout